LuJunru/CHIME/README.md

-# [COLING 2020] CHIME: Cross-passage Hierarchical Memory Network for Generative Review Question Answering
+# CHIME: Cross-passage Hierarchical Memory Network for Generative Review Question Answering

 ## Introduction
 This is